 .
 Ahead, they’re sharing expert tips for making false lashes last longer.

 TIP 1: Clean Fake Lashes After Every Use

-Marwah and Olivia both agree: The key to longevity is keeping your lashes clean and gunk free.
-This means cleaning them after every use, “Whether it’s mascara, the glue or both,” says Olivia.
-“Keeping them free of any residue and bacteria from normal wear and tear will keep them looking and feeling fresh for a much longer time.”
-To clean them, we recommend a Q-Tip and makeup remover.
-You can also use products designed to remove lash glue like Be Rad Cosmetics All Natural Adhesive Remover, which breaks down the glue and extends the life of your lashes.
+Kamas and Thompson both agree that key to longevity is keeping your lashes clean.
+“Whether it’s mascara, the glue or both, keeping false lashes free of any residue and bacteria from normal wear and tear will keep them looking and feeling fresh for a much longer time,” says Thompson.
+To clean your false lashes, we recommend a Q-tip and makeup remover, like the Lancôme Bi-Facil Double-Action Eye Makeup Remover

-One of the telltale signs that your lashes are losing their luster is that they start to get a little bent out of shape.
-To avoid this, keep them in the containers you bought them in, and reattach them to the eye-shaped plastic packaging.
-Don’t freak out if they don’t stay perfectly curved — keeping them protected (and out of the bottom of your makeup bag) is most important.
+If your lashes are starting to bend or lose their shape, it’s a sign that they’re losing their luster.
+To avoid this, keep your falsies in the containers you bought them in and reattach them to the eye-shaped plastic packaging.
+Don’t freak out if they don’t stay perfectly curved either.
+Keeping them protected (and out of the bottom of your makeup bag) is most important.

-If you’ve spent any time on the ‘gram, you’ve seen the lash cleaning hack that involves soaking your lashes in makeup remover and letting them sit until all the gunk comes off.
-And while it looks cool and will get your lashes squeaky clean, it’s best to hold off.
-According to Marwah, while it appears effective in the moment, it actually makes your lashes fall off and lose shape much sooner.
+If you’ve spent any time on Instagram, you’ve seen the lash cleaning hack that involves soaking your lashes in makeup remover and letting them sit until all the gunk comes off.
+While the hack may look cool, it’s best to avoid it According to Kamas, the technique will actually make your fake lashes more likely to fall off and lose shape.

-Unless you’re absolutely certain that your lashes are made of real hair and not synthetic fibers (think mink lashes), save the heated lash curlers for your real lashes.
-Synthetic hairs are not meant to withstand heat, and applying it will only melt/ruin the lash.
+Unless you’re absolutely certain that your lashes are made of real hair and not synthetic fibers, make sure to steer clear of heated lash curlers.
+Synthetic hairs are not meant to withstand heat.